UloE-G/Athletes-Corner/README.md

 - This will be shown on every page the user goes on.

-- It contains a link to bring the user back to the home page(the store name).
+- It contains a link to return the user to the home page(the store name).

-- It contains a search bar to give the user a more tailored item finding tool.
+- It contains a search bar to give users a more tailored item-finding tool.

-- It contains a my account dropdown list which contains the link to their account page and the ability to sign in, sign out, or register.
+- It contains a My Account dropdown list which contains the link to their account page and the ability to sign in, sign out, or register.

-- It also contains the checkout button for when a user finished browsing the catelog and want to pay for their oruder they can click that and get sent to the checkout section
+- It also contains the checkout button for when a user finishes browsing the catalog and want to pay for their order they can click that and get sent to the checkout section

 ![Top Page](media/toppage.png)